Welcome to The High Street Practice Online

 Peer Support Groups

 The last few months has been a challenging time for everyone and has affected people in many different ways.
-Now more than ever it’s important to take control and look after our wellbeing, particularly as we move into the winter months.
+Now more than ever it’s important to take control and look after our wellbeing, particularly in the winter months and the further isolation required.

 We would like to offer you this online Peer support group coordinated by our social prescriber.
 We will be inviting patients from the local community to join.
 It will be a friendly and open platform to discuss all anxieties, concerns and an opportunity to talk to other people.
 It can be utilised as a social group as it is understood that isolation has caused feelings of loneliness for those of all ages.